IxDA/interaction18/content/events/coroflot-recruiting-event/_index.md

 {{< tito-widget  tito_releases="5sg65crmt-g" hide_discount="true" >}}

-Coroflot Connects takes place at from 7:00 to 9:00pm directly at Le Sucre, the rooftop of our Conference Venue.
+Coroflot Connects takes place from 7:00 to 9:00pm directly at Le Sucre, the rooftop of our Conference Venue.

 {{% box class="bordered mega-padding spacer-t-b" %}}